-For the ESS test, Parsons provided the salt simulant and their analysis (LABCS-SSFS-002aRW09).
-SRNL added a de minimus volume of 137Cs source to make the parent solution ~1E+06 dpm/mL (a goal activity to provide enough activity for easy radiocounting, but to provide minimal dose to personnel).
-See Table 1 for the composition of this material.
+For the ESS test, Parsons provided the salt simulant (SIM_20200218_01) which was prepared in the same manner as the previously used salt simulant (LABCS-SSFS-002aRW09).^{iv} SRNL added a de minimis volume of 137Cs source to make the radioactivity in the parent solution \sim 5E+05 dpm/mL (a goal activity to provide enough activity for easy radiocounting, but to provide minimal dose to personnel).
+See Table 1 for the composition as provided by the customer.